 2019: Busy Beaver Award "Selected Topics in Mobile Security", Saarland University

-I am security researcher with focus on (mobile) operating system security and trusted computing.
-In the past, I was particularly looking into mandatory access control systems for the Android OS and integrating hardware security building blocks into mobile operating systems.
+Dr. Sven Bugiel is Faculty at CISPA and security researcher with focus on (mobile) operating system security and trusted computing.
+In the past, he was particularly looking into mandatory access control systems for the Android OS and integrating hardware security building blocks into mobile operating systems.

 USENIX Security '21USENIX Security '21

 30th USENIX Security Symposium30th USENIX Security Symposium (USENIX Security 21)

 Bringing Balance to the Force: Dynamic Analysis of the Android Application FrameworkNetwork and Distributed Systems Security (NDSS) Symposium 2021

 Proceedings of the 41st IEEE Symposium on Security and Privacy

 2019 ACM SIGSAC Conference on Computer and Communications SecurityACM SIGSAC Conference on Computer and Communications Security